Chickenpox is a virus that spreads easily to others. It results in an itchy rash.

-A virus called varicella-zoster virus (VZV) causes chickenpox.
-It spreads from person to person through:
+A virus called varicella-zoster virus (VZV) causes this illness.
+It spreads through:

-A pregnant mother can also pass the virus to her fetus.
+A pregnant mother can also pass it to her fetus.

-The rash appears within 1-2 days after the first symptoms.
+The rash appears within 1 to 2 days after the first symptoms.
 The rash:

 Some people have a higher risk of complications including:

 There is a chickenpox vaccine.
-This can prevent illness even if you have been in contact with someone who is sick.
+This can prevent illness even if you have been around someone who is sick.
 Vaccines may be given:

 Centers for Disease Control and Prevention